 A student will select a research advisor and a Research Advisory Committee (RAC).
-The committee should have a minimum of three members and normally consists of the research advisor (BME primary or secondary faculty) and at least two other appropriate representatives.
-At least two members of the RAC must belong to BME Graduate Faculty.
+This committee has a minimum of three members and normally consists of the research advisor (BME primary or secondary faculty) and at least two other appropriate representatives.
+At least two members of the RAC must belong to the BME Graduate Faculty.
 The student will then select a research project in consultation with the research advisor and with approval from his/her RAC.
 The advisor and the RAC have the responsibility to see that the project is carried out under currently accepted scientific standards.
-Upon completion of the research, a thesis will be prepared and defended orally in public.
+Upon completion of the research, the student's Master of Science thesis will be prepared and defended orally in public.